Overview

 How we can help

-- Assisting with all forms of production related contracts, including those with cast, crew, writers, composers, and artists, as well as access and location agreements and clearances
+• Assisting with production-related contracts, including cast, crew, writers, composers, and artists, as well as access and location agreements and clearances

-- Checking that production templates are appropriate for the production and consistent with New Zealand law
+• Checking production templates are appropriate for the production and consistent with New Zealand law

-- Advising on licensing and distribution agreements, including licences to New Zealand and Australia broadcasts and SVOD providers, and rest of world distribution arrangements.
+• Advising on licensing and distribution agreements, including licences to New Zealand and Australian broadcasters and video-on-demand providers, and other international distribution arrangements

 Government support

-- Assisting with access to appropriate Government funding and support including through the New Zealand Film Commission, and advising on the relevant criteria and application requirements.
+Helping to obtain appropriate Government funding and support (including through the New Zealand Film Commission), and advising on the relevant criteria and application requirements.

 Property

-- Advising on a full range of property issues including drafting and negotiating film studio development leases, leases for studios, access licences, access agreements and property licences for studio space and filming locations.
+Advising on a range of property issues including drafting and negotiating studio development leases, leases for studios, access licences, access agreements and property licences for studio space and filming locations.

 Project financing and tax